CARTE-Toronto/carte-website/src/content/training/genomic-bootcamp-2024.md

 - Deep learning techniques for high-dimensional biological data
 - Discussion of data governance, privacy, and reproducibility in clinical research

-The program was adapted from CARTE's established researcher training and tailored to the needs of genomics and clinical teams at PMH.
+The program was adapted from Carte's established researcher training and tailored to the needs of genomics and clinical teams at PMH.